patricksevat/Toothmaster/README.md

 Contributions on these sections are particularly welcome:

 - Tests
-- Improvements in bluetooth communication stability
+- Improvements in bluetooth communication stability (extensive effort has been put in to make this as stable as possible, but could be further improved, ideas: use [buffered commands](https://github.com/patricksevat/Toothmaster/blob/master/PCB-communication.md) or maybe [RxJS](https://github.com/Reactive-Extensions/RxJS)
 - Adding JSDoc

 ## PCB communication

 - Jointmaster communicates using serial communication over Bluetooth.
 - The PCB can be ordered [here](http://jointmaster.eu/product/jointmaster-usb-solution-low-budget-kit/)
-- Alternatively you can flash your own PCB (STM, Arduino, Raspberry Pi) with the software found here **(TODO add link)**
+- Alternatively you can flash your own PCB (STM, Arduino, Raspberry Pi) with the software found [here](https://github.com/marcel631/Jointmaster)
 - The PCB flashed with software has its own commands: [here](https://github.com/patricksevat/Toothmaster/blob/master/PCB-communication.md)

 ## Contact